austinmama/vsrx/ssh-create-flows.md

 {:table: .aria-labeledby="caption"}

 # Create Your New Traffic Flows
-Now that you have created the new zone (CUSTOMER-PUBLIC), you will need to configure policies to control the network traffic flow.
-The first one configured below allows all traffic within the CUSTOMER-PUBLIC zone.
-The second one allows all traffic from CUSTOMER-PUBLIC out to the public internet.
-The third flow allows only SSH and PING traffic from the public internet to the CUSTOMER-PUBLIC zone, and drops the rest as the default action is drop.
+Now that you've created the new zone (`CUSTOMER-PUBLIC`), you'll need to configure policies to control the network traffic flow.
+The first one configured below allows all traffic within the `CUSTOMER-PUBLIC` zone.
+The second allows all traffic from `CUSTOMER-PUBLIC` out to the public internet, while the third flow allows only SSH and PING traffic from the public internet to `CUSTOMER-PUBLIC`, and drops the rest (as the default action is `drop`).

-Scroll to the right to view the entire command!
+**NOTE:** Scroll to the right to view the entire command!

 ```
 set security policies from-zone CUSTOMER-PUBLIC to-zone CUSTOMER-PUBLIC policy ALLOW_INTERNAL description "Allow all traffic within CUSTOMER_PUBLIC zone"